mimiyin/designing-for-education/2015-syllabus.md

 - Charter schools

 What do we mean by EdTech?
-Technology that educates?
+   * Technology that educates?
-Technology for educators?
+   * Technology for educators?
-Technology used by educational institutions?
+   * Technology used by educational institutions?
-Technology for education administrators and policymakers?
+   * Technology for education administrators and policymakers?
-Technology for students?
+   * Technology for students?

-Design Practice: A day in the life of your user.
+<b>Design Practice:</b> A day in the life of your user.
 - Building empathy through storyboarding.
 - Quantitative and qualitative approaches to telling your user’s story.

-Design Practice: Workflow diagrams
+<b>Design Practice:</b> Workflow diagrams
 - What could go wrong?
 Diagramming non-linear workflows.

 ### Weeks 3 + 4 + 5